Strategy Consulting vs Management Consulting (2026)

 The gap widens at senior levels.
 An MBB partner can earn $1 million to $5 million or more annually.
 Partners at Big Four consulting practices typically earn $500,000 to $2 million.
 The very top MBB partners earn eight figures.

-These numbers change frequently, so check current salary data when you're evaluating offers.
-But the pattern holds: strategy consulting at top firms pays a premium over broader management consulting.
+These numbers change frequently, so check current salary data when you are evaluating offers.
+But the pattern holds: strategy consulting at top firms pays a meaningful premium over broader management consulting.

 Neither type of consulting is known for work-life balance, but there are differences worth understanding.